Foxton Fizz: History

 A. E. Scot took over the business from Stevenson on the 1st of August 1925 and ran it until November of 1929.
 Scot was very active in many aspects of Foxton life.
 He was involved in the Foxton Lunch Club, Local Elections, the Returned Soldiers Committee, the Foxton Chamber of Commerce, the School Committee, and he, “Had been a faithful member of All Saints’ Church and faithful worshipper.”

 In November 1929, the business changed ownership again and was registered in Wellington as the Foxton Cordial Company.
 It had four shareholders.
 They were W. F. W. Trueman the Town Clerk (151 shares), Mark Edwin Perreau (25 shares), J. W. Walker and Minnie Walker (each 62 shares).
 Mark Edwin Perreau, the Mayor of Foxton Borough, took over the company in 1936 and the Perreau family continued to run the business for the next seven decades.

 When Murray Perreau decided to close down the company, a group of investors purchased the company.
 They have since relocated production from Foxton to Putaruru.
 Foxton Fizz beverages are found in cafes, supermarkets and dairies in New Zealand.

 Foxton Fizz changed to reusable glass bottles in 1995, replacing soda siphons.
-Foxton Fizz began recyclable cartons from 2008 onwards.
+Foxton Fizz began recyclable cartons in 2008.
 At the time of the ownership change in 2006 the company was still using the original machinery from 1918.